-Theodore R. Schroeder, President and Chief Executive Officer of Cadence Pharmaceuticals, Inc. ("Cadence"), and other executive officers will be presenting the information attached as Exhibit 99.1 to this Current Report on Form 8-K commencing February 4, 2008 at various investor and analyst meetings, including at the Merrill Lynch Global Pharmaceutical, Biotechnology & Medical Device Conference in New York on February 5, 2008.
+Theodore R. Schroeder, President and Chief Executive Officer of Cadence Pharmaceuticals, Inc. ("Cadence"), and other executive officers will be presenting the information attached as Exhibit 99.1 to this Current Report on Form 8-K at various investor and analyst meetings in San Francisco during the week beginning January 12, 2009.